MrFogg866/hangman-p3/README.md

 ![intro](media/intro.png)

-- You are then prompted to choose a letter & shown the amount of letters to guess
+- You are then prompted to choose a letter & shown the amount of letters to guess.

 ![guess](media/guess2.png)